cran/Rpolyhedra/README.md

  Includes 142 polyhedra definitions.
  The PHD format was created to describe the geometric polyhedron definitions derived mathematically by Andrew Hume and by the Kaleido program of Zvi Har'El.

- PHD files were generated using [poly2](http://www.netlib.org/poly2/readme) library (no longer mantained).
-Althought the code is available, specific programming skills are required to run it.
+ PHD files were generated using [poly2](http://www.netlib.org/poly2/readme) library (no longer maintained).
+Although the code is available, specific programming skills are required to run it.

-PDH files can be found in `extdata/www.netlib.org/polyhedra/index.html`
+PHD files can be found in `extdata/www.netlib.org/polyhedra/index.html`

 ### dmccooey
 Includes 767 polyhedra definitions.
 The [polyhedra database](http://dmccooey.com/polyhedra/) built by David Mccooey has an open format which has been scraped to feed RPolyhedra database

-dmccooney files can be found in `extdata/dmccooey.com/polyhedra/`
+dmccooey files can be found in `extdata/dmccooey.com/polyhedra/`

 # Troubleshooting